The World's Largest Coalition of Nontheists and Nontheist Communities!

 Latest Activity: yesterday

-Started by Loren Miller.
-Last reply by Loren Miller yesterday.
+Started by Pat.
+Last reply by sk8eycat on Saturday.

 I just was forced to take early retirement from the Florida school system.
 I can tell you that not only are faggot and queer used as insults continuously, little is done about those insults.
 Where as nigger would never be tolerated, anti-gay slurs are often ignored.
 The word gay is often used to mean lame, and I have heard it used by teachers and campus police, thinking that it will make them cool with the kids.